Managed Kubernetes has launched! Learn more in the announcement blog.

 One of the first things you should do after deploying a new cloud server is to make sure it will stay secure.
 Linux offers a multitude of options to help prevent unauthorized access and harden your system.
 In this how-to guide, you can find some commonly recommended steps in order to protect your cloud server.

-When connecting to your cloud server all traffic will pass through the public network, that anyone could be eavesdropping on, unless you take measures to secure your communication.
+When connecting to your cloud server all traffic will pass through the public network, which anyone could be eavesdropping on, unless you take measures to secure your communication.
 Avoid using any unencrypted transfer protocols such as Telnet and FTP, or anything that would send passwords or other sensitive information as plain text.
 Instead, you should use SSH (Secure Shell), SCP (Secure Copy), SFTP (SSH File Transfer Protocol) or rsync for all your remote control and file transfer needs.

 The SSH protocol offers a secure encrypted channel over the public network to allow remote login and other network services to operate securely.
-The most commonly used implementation of this protocol is OpenSSH which is included in most Unix based operating systems like the majority of Linux distributions and OS X, in a Windows environment the PuTTY SSH client is a popular alternative.
+The most commonly used implementation of this protocol is OpenSSH which is included in most Unix-based operating systems like the majority of Linux distributions and OS X, in a Windows environment the PuTTY SSH client is a popular alternative.
 Check out our article for Connecting to Your Server to learn more.

 Secure Copy or SCP is a built-in feature of OpenSSH which allows simple file transfer over an encrypted network connection.
 The SCP uses SSH for data transfer and provides the same authentication and level of security as SSH.
 Below are two examples of a single file copy to and from a remote server.